Neil Bonnett: NASCAR career

 Bonnett was born in the Birmingham suburb of Hueytown, Alabama on July 30, 1946.
 Bonnett began his NASCAR career as a protégé of 1983 Winston Cup champion Bobby Allison, working on the team's cars.
 He later became part of the famous "Alabama Gang" that included himself, Red Farmer and the Allison family: father Bobby, brother Donnie and, later, son Davey.
 He began driving in NASCAR in 1974 and earned his first victory in 1977 at the Capital City 400 in Richmond, Virginia driving for Harry Hyde-Jim Stacy Racing, which had bought out the K&K Insurance team that he had previously driven for.
-He had another victory in 1977 at the Los Angeles Times 500, which would be the last Dodge win in NASCAR until 2001.
-Many in racing circles thought 1978 would be his year to dominate, but troubles with his cars (the new for '78 Dodge Magnum) and financial problems between Hyde and Stacy caused his cars to fail and to drop out of many races.
+He earned another victory in 1977 at the Los Angeles Times 500, which would be the last Dodge win in NASCAR until 2001.
+Many were anticipating a dominant year for Bonnett in 1978, but issues with his cars (stemming from financial problems between Hyde and Stacy) forced him to drop out of many races.
 In addition, Bonnett had grown tired of Stacy's dictatorial management style and tendency to miss payments, which led to Hyde suing Stacy for unpaid bills.
-In 1979 he signed with Wood Brothers Racing to replaced David Pearson and revived his career with three victories.
-He later won back-to-back World 600s (NASCAR's longest race, now the Coca-Cola 600) in 1982 and 1983 and back-to-back Busch Clash victories in 1983 and '84, including his first in which he did not win a single pole from the previous season, but was selected as a wild card entry.
+In 1979 he signed with Wood Brothers Racing to replace David Pearson and revived his career with three victories.
+He then went on to win back-to-back World 600s (NASCAR's longest race, which is now the Coca-Cola 600) in 1982 and 1983, and back-to-back Busch Clash victories in 1983 and 1984.

-In 1984, Bonnett joined Junior Johnson's team, becoming a teammate to Darrell Waltrip.
-In 1985, he had one of his best seasons, finishing fourth in the points standings while Waltrip went on to win his third championship.
+In 1984, Bonnett joined Junior Johnson's racing team, becoming teammates with Darrell Waltrip.
+In 1985, he had his best statistical season, finishing fourth in the points standings.
+Waltrip went on to win his third Winston Cup championship.

 Bonnett participated in International Race of Champions (IROC) during three seasons (1979, 1980, and 1984), and finished second twice.